sky-uk/gradle-maven-plugin/CONTRIBUTING.md

 ### Improvements

-If you think you can Gradle Maven Plugin, create a new issue and explain with as much as details as possible, how your idea can improve the way we write an API, highlighting the advantages over the current approach and eventual tradeoffs.
+If you think you can Gradle Maven Plugin, create a new issue and explain with as much as details as possible.
 Discussing the matter via an issue is a preferred starting point.
 This will allow other contributors to join and express their point of view, allowing for a smooth glide from problem description to resolution.

 We take performance very much to heart.
 Gradle Maven Plugin is at the core of some large products.
 Performance improvements are always welcome!
 If you identified a bottleneck, please make sure you follow the performance fix procedure: